boyangshang/FADS/README.md

 - sample_idx: a numpy array of size n with data type np.int64.
 The i-th element of sample_idx denotes the index of the i-th selected subsample point.

 As an example, here we select a diverse subsample with size 2000 from the MGM data set under the default hyper-parameter setting.
 One can also use the built-in function in **FADS** to tune the hyper-parameters (see [Hyper-Parameter Tuning](#hyper-parameter-tuning) for details).
-The python code to select a diverse subsample from a data set without replacement using the 'DS' function is shown below.
+The python code to select a diverse subsample from a data set without replacement using the DS function is shown below.

 ```python
 #we will suppress warnings given by the sklearn GMM module due to convergence issues